Understanding the Structure of Google Shopping Campaigns

 In the Standard Shopping campaign, Ads are automatically created from the Product data feed submitted to the Google Merchant Center.
 Make sure to submit highly optimized Product images, titles, and descriptions to the feed.

-The Budget & Bidding strategy should be set keeping in mind the goals & objectives of the campaign, seasonality of products, target audience, etc.
+The Budget and bidding strategy should be set keeping in mind the goals & objectives of the campaign, seasonality of products, target audience, etc.

 You should also add unwanted or non-relevant “search terms” to the Negative keywords list for which you don’t want to show your Products on the Shopping ad results.